KskAdch/TopologicalNumbers.jl/paper/paper.md

 # Summary

 `TopologicalNumbers.jl` is an open-source Julia package designed to calculate topological invariants, which are mathematical quantities characterizing the properties of materials in condensed matter physics.
-These invariants, such as the Chern number and the $\mathbb{Z}_2$ invariant, are crucial for understanding exotic materials like topological insulators and superconductors, which have potential applications in advanced electronics, spintronics, and quantum computing [Ref.].
+These invariants, such as the Chern number and the $\mathbb{Z}_2$ invariant, are crucial for understanding exotic materials like topological insulators and superconductors, which have potential applications in advanced electronics, spintronics, and quantum computing [@Nayak2008NonAbelian;@Hasan2010Colloquium;@Qi2011Topological].
 This package provides researchers and educators with an easy-to-use and efficient toolset to compute these invariants across various dimensions and symmetry classes, facilitating the exploration and discovery of new topological phases of matter.